chadwhitacre/openpath/_posts/2024-04-05-open-source-is-a-restaurant.md

 Open Source is not a <b>grocery store</b>.
-At a grocery store (or pretty much any other store, but this analogy works best if we use food), you pay _first_, then you get your food.
+At a grocery store (or pretty much any other store, but this analogy works best if we use food), you pay _first_, then you get to eat.

 This is analogous to thinking of payments to Open Source projects in terms of
 ROI: what am I getting in the future for the money I am paying now?
 This